aiphilos/plugin-shopware/README.md

 ### Troubleshooting

 This plugin uses Shopware's logging system in most if not all critical spots of its components.
 If you are encountering issues while operating it make sure to first check the log files under "Configuration > Logfile > System Log".
-There you can select the file starting with "verign_ai_philos_search" and the appropriate date.
+There you can select the file starting with "aiphilos_search" and the appropriate date.
 Make sure to click the magnification glass to see the most the detailed information provided in the context field.